 - Networking events

 - Reduced rate delegate passes.
-For 2019 these have so far included CMC and Love Broadcasting.
+For 2021 these included MIPCOM and CMC.

 How does the subsidy work?